mdasmendel/online-swagger-codegen/README.md

 # Online swagger codegen
 An online swagger client generator

-This package generate from your swagger JSON file the desired client using `https://generator.swagger.io/api/gen/clients` endpoint.
+This package generate a zip folder (sdk.zip) from your swagger JSON file and the desired client using `https://generator.swagger.io/api/gen/clients` endpoint.

 ## Installation